Naume-k/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contact details
+Feel free to contact me on my email at kobnaome@gmail.com in case you need my help

 ## Copy-right
 © 2019 Kobusingye Naume